User-425/hosting-manager/README.md

 # Hosting Manager
+One server, multiple apps.
+Run all your Node.js services under a single entry instance.

-Multi-bot and service manager with a dynamic reverse proxy gateway, automatic crash recovery, live configuration watching, and interactive CLI management.
+A multi-bot and service manager with a dynamic reverse proxy gateway, automatic crash recovery, live configuration watching, and interactive CLI management.

 ![Hosting Manager Preview](docs/preview.png)